ocean-tracking-network/node-manager-training/_episodes/08_Detections.md

 # events - 1 - load events into c_events_yyyy

-Events 1 is responsible for loading receiver events files into raw tables.
+Events-1 is responsible for loading receiver events files into raw tables.
 This is only relevant for CSVs that were **NOT** exported using `Fathom` or the `convert - Fathom (vdat) Export - VRL to CSV` notebook.

 ### Import cell